-On February 16 CITE president, Jen Malzer presented to the Student Chapter and to industry about CITE and the City of Calgary Pedestrian Strategy.
-The event was a first for a joint luncheon between the Student Chapter and the ITE MB Chapter.
+On February 16 2017 CITE president, Jen Malzer presented to the Student Chapter and to industry about CITE and the City of Calgary Pedestrian Strategy.
+The event was the first joint luncheon between the UofM Student Chapter and the ITE MB Section.

 Jen Malzer Luncheon (above)